LexerAnn-code/Outlist/README.md

 # Outlist
-A note taking application that stores data locally using Room database
+A note taking application that stores data locally using Room database.

 ## Project Specs
 *   Notes are displayed in a list format in an ascending order.
-*   Users can create, update and delete a folder containing notes
+*   Users can create, update and delete a folder containing notes.
 *   Notes can be protected by creating password.
 *   The user can search for notes based on the titles.
 *   Users can share notes to other apps like Whatsapp.